If you want to have a dog that is playful and extremely cute, the Labradoodle designer breed might be just the dog you were looking for.

 Furthermore, you need to be ready to groom your Labradoodle each day so that he doesn’t spread his hair all over your home.

-When it comes to the temperament, since this breed comes from a Labrador and a Poodle, there’s a 50/50 chance he will inherit the Poodle’s temperament and behave more like a poodle (shy and cautious with strangers), or be more as a Labrador (outgoing and friendly toward strangers).
+When it comes to the temperament, since this breed comes from a Labrador and a Poodle, there’s a 50/50 chance he will inherit the Poodle’s temperament and behave more like a poodle (shy and cautious with strangers), or be more like a Labrador (outgoing and friendly toward strangers).

 Whichever the case is, one thing is certain, you will have a happy dog that is fun to be around and is generally happy, and you will most likely not regret the decision to choose this breed.